san3jaya/agent-team-pipeline/README.md

 # Captain classifies the task (standard), then:
 # 1. Invokes Architect to explore codebase and design the approach
+# 2. Presents the plan to you for approval
-# 2. Invokes Engineer to write the code
+# 3. Invokes Engineer to write the code
-# 3. Invokes Forge to format, build, and test
+# 4. Invokes Forge to format, build, and test
-# 4. Invokes Inspector for quality + security audit
+# 5. Invokes Inspector for quality + security audit
-# 5. Invokes Shipper to commit (if requested)
+# 6. Invokes Shipper to commit (if requested)
 # -> Final report with efficiency summary
 ```